-To compute final grades, I assign to the letter grades you've earned a number (A+=12; A=11; A-=10, etc.) and then weight to determine a course grade, according to the weights outlined above, and summarized in the table below:
+To compute final grades, I assign to the letter grades you've earned a number (A+ = 12; A = 11; A- = 10, etc.) and then weight to determine a course grade, according to the weights outlined above, and summarized in the table below.
+So, for instance, that A you earn on the class exercises will be weighted as 11 x .1.
+(Those of you who have witnessed my math skills, don't worry: I use a calculator.)